 The EU in the world - energy

-In Japan, South Korea, Turkey and the EU more than half of energy needs in 2015 were met by imports.
+In Japan, South Korea, Turkey and the EU, more than half of energy needs in 2017 were met by imports.

 Russia was the largest supplier of fossil fuels to the EU in 2018: 32% of petroleum products, 42% of solid fuels and 40% of natural gas.

 This article is part of a set of statistical articles based on Eurostat’s publication The EU in the world 2020.
-It focuses on energy statistics in the European Union (EU) and the 15 non-EU members of the Group of Twenty (G20).
-It covers key indicators on energy production and consumption and gives an insight into the EU’s energy sector in comparison with the major economies in the rest of the world, such as its counterparts in the so-called Triad — Japan and the United States — and the BRICS composed of Brazil, Russia, India, China and South Africa.
+It focuses on energy statistics in the European Union (EU) and the 16 non-EU members of the Group of Twenty (G20).
+The article covers key indicators on energy production and consumption and gives an insight into the EU’s energy sector in comparison with (most of) the major economies in the rest of the world, such as its counterparts in the so-called Triad — Japan and the United States — and the BRICS composed of Brazil, Russia, India, China and South Africa.

 Primary production of energy is any extraction of energy products in a useable form from natural sources.
 This occurs either when natural sources are exploited (for example, in coal mines, crude oil fields, hydro power plants) or in the fabrication of biofuels.
-Primary production of energy in the EU-28 totalled 771 million tonnes of oil equivalent (toe) in 2015 and 757 million toe in 2016, while worldwide production reached 13.79 billion toe in 2015.
-Among the G20 members, China, the United States and Russia recorded higher levels of production than the EU-28.Between 2005 and 2015, world primary production of energy increased by 19.4 % while in the EU-28 production fell by 14.8 %.
-The G20 members’ share of the world total increased from 70.9 % in 2005 to 72.0 % in 2015.
-China’s share of world production increased strongly during this period, up 3.6 percentage points (see Figure 1).
-The EU-28’s share of world production fell 2.2 points, reflecting supplies becoming exhausted and/or producers considering the exploitation of limited resources uneconomical.
+Primary production of energy in the EU-27 totalled 641 million tonnes of oil equivalent (toe) in 2017, while worldwide production reached 13.65 billion toe.

 Renewable energy sources are sources that replenish (or renew) themselves naturally and include biomass and renewable wastes, hydro power, geothermal energy, wind energy, solar energy, wave and tidal power.
 Non-renewable waste may be industrial or municipal waste.